 Senior UX Manager in Ottawa, Ontario, Canada

 From 2008–2017, I poured my heart and soul into Bearded, a design and UX agency that I started in Pittsburgh, PA.
 We created award-winning design work that I’m still proud of.
 In 2014 we were a finalist for the coveted Net Magazine Agency of the Year award.
 When we started Bearded, we were two schmucks in a leaky office.
 By the end, we were a world-renowned boutique agency who – along with our other Pittsburgh friends Brad Frost, Val Head, and Jay Fanelli – put our mid-sized Rust Belt city on the web design map.
 I’m unspeakably proud of that.
 Bearded is where I had a chance to really develop as both a designer and a business owner.
 For nearly a decade it was everything I ever wanted in a career.

 I’ve given keynote talks at design conferences across the US, in Brazil, and in Australia.
 I’ve published 15 articles for the venerable web design outlet A List Apart, where I had my own column called Matt Griffin on How We Work.

 I’ve played music most of my life.
 One of the bands I played drums in early on got kind of famous in Japan.
 It was the year 2000 and I was only 22 years old, so it felt both completely insane and totally expected.
 Later I played drums on this record and this record, among others.
-I still play music every day, but I’ve moved back to my first instrument, the guitar.
+I still play music every day, but I've gone back to my first instrument, the guitar.

 I’m also a letterpress printer, and I have a wood type shop in Ottawa in a shared space with my amazing and bewildering wife, the artist Elizabeth Raymer Griffin.
 Years ago with my friend Matt Braun I did a project called Wood Type Revival.
 It was loads of work (digital font kerning tables, good lord) and equally fun.